If you live up to 75 years, you’ll live for 27,375 days. And if you’re 25 years old, you only have about 18,250 days still left.

 The paradox of clarity is that it comes with actions on random things you’re not clear about.
 At first, you need to try a lot of things before you know what you want and what you don’t want.

 As you gain clarity, you can prioritize, postpone, reduce, eliminate or delegate things from your life by reviewing your life regularly.

-The two biggest mistakes I’ve seen people making is either not starting something because they’ve never done it before or not quitting something because they’ve always done it.
+The two biggest mistakes I’ve seen people making are not starting something because they’ve never done it before and not quitting something because they’ve always done it.
 Both mistakes come from resistance to change.